General Admission

 The Gardens

-Everywhere dominated by the mellow red brickwork of the Hall and the Moats.
+Everywhere is dominated by the mellow red brickwork of the Hall and the Moats.
 Six Cedars planted in 1800 grew to form a rare imposing stand so close to the House.
-One was lost early replaced by a London Plane.
+One was lost early and replaced by a London Plane tree.
 Another was destroyed in the 1987 hurricane and in 2000 was sculpted as the Tower of Babel.

-Yew dominates, now much clipped into shape in the form of majestic pillars and massive domes.
-Smaller topiary includes the unique Pied Piper hedge designed, created and for over 30 years clipped by Judith Phillips.
+Yew dominates, much clipped into shape in the form of majestic pillars and massive domes.
+Smaller topiary’s include the unique Pied Piper hedge designed, created and clipped for over 30 years by Judith Phillips.

-The Phillips's works and plantings include the major cross Avenues, the re-instated Icehosue & Mount, the Yew Castle, the Magic Hornbeam Circle, the Sunken Garden Mixed Border, Potage, Herbary and long Millennium Nut Walk.
+The Phillips's works and plantings include the major cross Avenues, the re-instated Icehouse & Mount, the Yew Castle, the Magic Hornbeam Circle, the Sunken Garden Mixed Border, Potager, Herb Garden and long Millennium Nut Walk.

-The newly created classical influenced Temple defined by ancient sandalwood pillars now dominates the Rose Garden.
+The newly-created classically influenced Temple defined by ancient sandalwood pillars now dominates the Rose Garden.